 When you cook your meal using high heat, these chemicals leach into your food which can be dangerous.

-Cadmium and Lead can be used to manufacture ceramic cookware or in the glazing process.
-Products that have high amounts of these chemicals are meant for decoration and not cooking.
+Cadmium and lead can be used to manufacture ceramic cookware or in the glazing process.
+Kitchenware with high amounts of these chemicals are meant for decoration, not cooking.
 Unfortunately, some imported glazed ceramic cookware has exceedingly high levels of lead and cadmium in them.

 Examples of countries where these pots and pans come from include China, Hong Kong, and Mexico.
 Ceramic cooking utensils from the United Kingdom and Japan are safe.

-Are There Safe Ceramic Cookware and What Is the Safest Ceramic Cookware?
+Does Safe Ceramic Cookware Exist and What Is the Safest Ceramic Cookware?

 There are safe ceramic utensils, and here is an example of one.